dansl/dansl.github.io/pages/linux.md

   ```
   sudo chsh -s /bin/zsh
   ```
-Manjaro Linux already comes preloaded with the following plugins for ZSH, plus many more.
+Manjaro Linux already comes preloaded with the following plugins for ZSH, plus many more, but I highly recommend them!
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - zsh-autosuggestions is a plugin for zsh that provides auto-suggestions based on your command history.
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - zsh-syntax-highlighting is a plugin for zsh that provides syntax highlighting for commands.
+- [PowerLevel10K](https://github.com/romkatv/powerlevel10k) - An awesome theme for ZSH.

 Thanks for reading.
 [Follow me](https://bsky.app/profile/dansnull.bsky.social) for more!